 The introduction of the revised Basel III framework ("Basel IV") was supposed to have been implemented in the EU from 2022 with transition rules up until 2027, but this has been postponed.
-The Commission has drafted a proposal for implementation of the last part of the Basel III framework into EU law, and the goal is for the revised regulations (CRR 3/CRD 6 and BRRD 3) to enter into force in the EU from 1 January 2025 at the earliest.
-The implementation date in Norway will therefore depend on how quickly the new legislative acts can be incorporated in the EEA Agreement, but this will not occur until 1 January 2025 at the earliest.
-A very critical element in the new regulations will be the introduction of a new, more risk-sensitive, standardised approach for credit risk.
+At the end of June 2023, the EU agreed on a new Basel reform, and the aim is for the revised regulations (CRR3/CRD6 and BRRD3) to enter into force in the EU from 1 January 2025.
+In December, the Ministry of Finance announced that it was working on facilitating the implementation of corresponding EEA rules in Norway at the same time as the rules are adopted in the EU.
+The Ministry of Finance has commissioned the Financial Supervisory Authority of Norway to prepare a consultation paper on draft regulatory changes.

+A critical element in the new regulations will be the introduction of a new, more risk-sensitive, standardised approach for credit risk.
 Basel IV also outlines some changes to the IRB Regulations.

 Given the composition of the Group's loan portfolio, it is expected that the new standard regulations for credit risk will result in a very positive effect for the Group.
-Based on available information on the regulations and customer portfolios, it has been estimated that this could have a positive effect on common equity tier 1 capital ratio of around 3.5 percentage points.
-This corresponds to the estimated effect of implementing IRB-F.
+Based on available information on the regulations and customer portfolios, it is estimated that this could have a positive effect on the Common Equity Tier 1 capital ratio of around 3.5 percentage points.
+The full details of the regulations and their implementation, including any national adjustments, have not yet been finalised, meaning that the final effects cannot be quantified at this stage.
+The Financial Supervisory Authority of Norway is expected to publish a consultation paper on the capital requirements regulation in the spring.